-Imagine that you wanted to do a longitudinal study of how students from a particular college do in their careers.
+Imagine that you wanted to do a longitudinal study of how students from a particular college do in their careers, or the effect of social media for brick and mortar in a particular local geographical location for strategic placement of services that local market is lacking.
 In other words, you want to study long-term outcomes.
 How did going to that college affect their careers?
 Do some majors do better than others?
 And how do alumni fare when compared to their peers who went to other schools?
 Think about how you would get the data.
 The college could ask alumni, but it would be very hard to get a good response rate, and even then, the data would go stale pretty quickly.
 There are governmental data sources you could look at, but there are all kinds of thorny privacy and regulatory issues.

 There is only one place in the world I know of where bazillions of people voluntarily enter their longitudinal college and career information, keep it up-to-date, and actually want it to be public.